farcaster-project/RFCs/06-datum-and-instructions.md

 ### The `signature` Datum

 The `signature` datum is used to convey signatures between clients and daemons.
 When this datum comes from a client, it is usually a signature freshly generated or adapted by the client.
-When the datum is emitted by the daemon to the client, it is usually a adaptor signature to be adapted by the client.
+When the datum is emitted by the daemon to the client, it is usually an adaptor signature to be adapted by the client.

  1. type: ? (`signature`)
  2. data: